 What is Moodle?

 Like us at the start of our courses, you are probably wondering what Moodle is.
-It is the University’s online learning environment, where you’ll find course information, access resources and submit assignments.
-All you need to login is access to the internet and your username and you are ready to go.
-There is even an App version with a responsive design so you can access Moodle on your phone or tablet.
+It is the University’s online learning environment, where you’ll find module information, access resources and submit assignments.
+All you need to login is access to the internet and your City username and password and you are ready to go.
+City’s Moodle has been designed responsively so you can access Moodle on your phone or tablet.
 Below is some more useful information, so that you can become a Moodle expert in no time.

 How to use Moodle

-Moodle can be accessed from the Student Hub or directly on Moodle.
+Moodle can be accessed from the Student Hub or directly from the link to Moodle.

 All you will need is your IT Username (e.g. abcd123) and your password.
-If you have forgotten your Moodle password, contact the IT Service Desk on 020 7040 8181 or log a query on Service Now.
+If you have forgotten your Moodle password, contact the IT Service Desk on 020 7040 8181 or log a query on the IT Self-Service Portal.

 - You can add modules to the ‘My Favourites’ tab.
 This is a quick and easy way to find the modules you access most frequently.

-- Recently accessed modules can be found on the homepage once you start using your account.
+- Recently accessed modules can be found on the homepage once you start accessing modules..

-- You'll also find upcoming events, course overview, deadlines and more.
+- You'll also find upcoming event and module assessment deadlines in the Timeline.

 Your module page